threedworld-mit/tdw/Documentation/api/command_api.md

 # JointAngularDragCommand

-Set the angular drag of a joint.
+Set the angular drag of a joint of a Sticky Mitten Avatar.

 ***

 ## **`adjust_joint_angular_drag_by`**

-Adjust the angular drag of the joint of a Sticky Mitten Avatar by a delta.
+Adjust the angular drag of a joint of a Sticky Mitten Avatar by a delta.
 A higher angular drag will cause the joint to bend slower.

 ```python